Massachusetts: Colonial period

 By 1641, Massachusetts had expanded inland significantly.
-The Commonwealth acquired the Connecticut River Valley settlement of Springfield, which had recently disputed with—and defected from—its original administrators, the Connecticut Colony.
+The Commonwealth acquired the Connecticut River Valley settlement of Springfield, which had recently experienced disputes with—and defected from—its original administrators, the Connecticut Colony.
 This established Massachusetts's southern border in the west.
 However, this became disputed territory until 1803–04 due to surveying problems, leading to the modern Southwick Jog.

 The Mamusse Wunneetupanatamwe Up-Biblum God (cover page shown), also called the Eliot Indian Bible, is the first Bible to have been printed in British North America.

 In 1652 the Massachusetts General Court authorized Boston silversmith John Hull to produce local coinage in shilling, sixpence and threepence denominations to address a coin shortage in the colony.
-Before that point, the colony's economy had been entirely dependent on barter and foreign currency, including English, Spanish, Dutch, Portuguese and counterfeit coins.
+Prior to Hull's local coinage production, the colony's economy remained dependent on barter and foreign currency, including English, Spanish, Dutch, Portuguese and counterfeit coins.
 In 1661, shortly after the restoration of the British monarchy, the British government considered the Boston mint to be treasonous.
 However, the colony ignored the English demands to cease operations until at least 1682, when Hull's contract as mintmaster expired, and the colony did not move to renew his contract or appoint a new mintmaster.
 The coinage was a contributing factor to the revocation of the Massachusetts Bay Colony charter in 1684.

+Tensions with the Native Americans resulted in King Philip's War from 1675 to 1678.
+The Native Americans, led by Metacom or King Philip, attacked half the towns in Massachusetts and destroyed many of them.
+During King William's War and Queen Anne's War, Massachusetts and the other New England colonies engaged in expeditionary campaigns in Quebec and Acadia.

-In 1691, the colonies of Massachusetts Bay and Plymouth were united (along with present-day Maine, which had previously been divided between Massachusetts and New York) into the Province of Massachusetts Bay.
+In 1691, the English Crown issued a new charter uniting the colonies of Massachusetts Bay and Plymouth—along with the territory of Maine—into the Province of Massachusetts Bay.
 Shortly after, the new province's first governor, William Phips, arrived.
 The Salem witch trials also took place, where a number of men and women were hanged for alleged witchcraft.

 The most destructive earthquake known to date in New England occurred on November 18, 1755, causing considerable damage across Massachusetts.